Dynamic stabilization overview

 Are there alternatives to dynamic stabilization?

 As with any back surgery, there are risks involved with dynamic stabilization.
-The procedure is usually performed in a hospital setting, so there is a greater risk of infection.
-Traditional open spine surgery also involves larger incisions that cut and tear the supporting muscles of the back, leading to a long rehabilitation period before normal activity can be resumed.
+The procedure is usually performed in a hospital setting, so there is significant blood loss and a greater risk of infection.
+Traditional open spine surgery also involves large 6- to 8-inch incisions that cut and tear the supporting muscles of the back, leading to a long rehabilitation period before normal activity can be resumed.

-Contact Laser Spine Institute for a no-cost MRI review* to see if you are a potential candidate for one of our minimally invasive procedures.
+Our board-certified surgeons+ are able to access the spine, remove damaged material and insert stabilizing material using much smaller incisions that can shorten recovery time compared to traditional fusion techniques.^ Reach out to Laser Spine Institute for a free MRI review* to see if you are a potential candidate for one of our minimally invasive procedures.